silinternational/ssp-base/docs/editing_authprocs.md

 The sildisco module includes a few Auth Procs that can be called from the `config.php` file or **SP or IdP metadata**.

-### AttributeMap.php

-Copies (rather than replaces) attributes according to an attribute map.

 ### TagGroup.php

 Grabs the values of the `urn:oid:2.5.4.31` (member of) attribute and prepends them with `idp|<the_idp's_name>|`.